 The Company's investment strategy focuses on establishing a highly liquid, diversified investment portfolio of high credit quality managed by an external investment manager.
-Investments are typically held to maturity, therefore, the Company's preferred measure of investment return is yield-to-maturity, which was approximately 5.6% at December 31, 2023.
+Investments are typically held to maturity, therefore, the Company's preferred measure of investment return is book yield, which was approximately 4.1% at December 31, 2024.

-The portfolio consists of fixed-maturity securities and short-term investments.
-The overall duration of the investment portfolio at December 31, 2023 was 4.3 years (2022: 4.8 years) and the average credit quality was A+ (2022: A+).
+The portfolio primarily consists of fixed-maturity securities and short-term investments.
+The overall duration of the investment portfolio at December 31, 2024 was 4.5 years (2023: 4.3 years) and the average credit quality was A+ (2023: A+).